mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 | modelCoverageCobertura  	| Path to write model coverage report in Cobertura XML format (requires Simulink Coverage™ license and is supported in MATLAB R2018b or later).<br/>**Example:** `'model-coverage/coverage.xml'`   	|

-## Use MATLAB for Matrix Build
+## Use MATLAB in Matrix Build
-Similar to multi-configuration projects, you can use the plugin to perform [matrix](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-matrix) builds in Pipeline projects.
+Similar to multi-configuration projects, you can use MATLAB as part of a [matrix](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-matrix) build in Pipeline projects.
 For example, you can define a Declarative Pipeline to run your test suite on different platforms or against different versions of MATLAB.
-(Matrix build is not supproted in Scripted Pipelines.)
+(Matrix build is not supported in Scripted Pipelines.)

 Your Pipeline must have a `matrix` section to define the possible name-value combinations that should run in parallel.
 This example shows how to define a Pipeline to run your MATLAB code and generate test artifacts using MATLAB R2018b, R2019a, and R2020a.